Quidge/listingsthatfit_legacy/README.md

 Rest of MVP buildout
 ---
-* [ ] script to update items table once items have expired
 * [ ] UI display for all matches (sizes and measurements)
 * [ ] email functionality
 * [ ] buy URL